 You can see a PDF of the pattern covers Jo sent me here.
 I loved all of the pattern covers and I wish I had been able to draw them all, but, of course, that would be way more than a one page paper doll.

 Normally, I do two pairs of shoes for each Marisole and friends set, but I wanted to focus on things the patterns had, so a simple pair of clogs did the trick.
-Tiny calicos were the “in” thing in the 70’s, so I created some to decorate these groovy outfits using a new method that I’m experimenting with involving Photoshops pattern making tools.
+Tiny calico patterns were the “in” thing in the 70’s, so I created some to decorate these groovy outfits using a new method that I’m experimenting with involving Photoshops pattern making tools.
+I think they came out pretty well considering that I only sort of know what I am doing.

 (Okay, I did try.
 I confess.
 It came out… weird looking.)